How to choose the right group tour blogpost graphic

 Step 3.
 Evaluate

-This is where an excel spreadsheet or notebook might come in handy.
+This is where a spreadsheet or notebook might come in handy.
 Jot down the pros and cons.
 The following section will help you choose which important points to include.
 Once you’ve found a few options you think might be a good fit, now’s the time to start diving a little deeper.

-How to choose the right tour company
+Things to know when choosing the right New Zealand tour company

-You don’t have to include everything in this list.
 Some might not be important for your needs.
 And it shouldn’t take too long to decide.
 Seeing everything written for comparison will help the decision process.

 Group size